 To understand how exercise helps with constipation, we’ve got to get back to the digestive system, specifically the large intestine.
 The large intestine also referred to as the colon or large bowel acts as our waste management system by absorbing water and storing feces before they make their way out of the body.

 There are a few benefits of exercise to help alleviate and reduce instances of constipation.
 First, exercise moves food through your intestines quicker, which reduces the amount of water absorbed from the food waste in the large intestine.
-In short, your stool stays more moist and softer, which is easier to pass.
+In short, your stool stays moister and softer, which is easier to pass.
 Second, during aerobic exercise, your heart rate naturally increases.
 An increased heart rate stimulates “the natural contraction of intestinal muscles,” which gets your ‘material’ moving quicker.

 Don’t make your large intestine do all the work.